8 Unique Traditions and Cultural Traits of the Mekong Delta area

 They prefer freshwater fish and products made from fish

-It is apparent that the locals here tend to use freshwater fish, as well as other kinds of animals that live in freshwater lakes, rivers or canals in their meals.
-This is due to the fact that the Mekong Delta is built up by a complex network of distributaries of the Mekong River.
-The natural environment here is especially suitable for the development of a wide variety of flora and fauna, especially freshwater fish and crab.
-Therefore, it comes as no surprise for others to learn that the Mekong Delta produces the largest freshwater aquaculture production in Vietnam.
+It is apparent that the locals here tend to use freshwater fish as well as other kinds of animals that thrive in the freshwater lakes, rivers, or canals in their meals.
+The Mekong Delta remains a vital area for aquaculture, with the largest freshwater aquaculture production in Vietnam.
+This is largely because the region is defined by a complex network of distributaries of the Mekong River, creating a natural environment that supports a rich variety of flora and fauna, especially freshwater fish and crabs.

 Photo: laodong.vn